mattvenn/zero-to-asic-www/content/terminology/photolithography.md

 date: 2020-11-13T10:57:47+01:00
 images: ["die.jpg"]
 featured_image: "die.jpg"
+description: Photolithography is the repeating process of coating a wafer with light-sensitive resist, exposing it through a mask, and etching the pattern to build up the many layers that form an IC.
+faq:
+  - q: What is photolithography in chip manufacturing?
+    a: Photolithography is the process of using a series of masks and light to build up a 3-dimensional structure on a silicon wafer.
+Each step deposits a layer, coats it with photoresist, exposes it through a mask, develops and etches the pattern, and then strips the resist before repeating for the next layer.
+  - q: What are the key steps in a single photolithography cycle?
+    a: |-
+      Each photolithography step involves depositing silicon dioxide on the wafer surface, coating it with photoresist, baking it, using a mask to expose areas with UV light, developing the resist to reveal holes, etching through those holes to create a hard mask, and then using that hard mask to control where dopants or metals are applied before stripping it and repeating for the next layer.
+  - q: Why is photolithography important for chip scaling?
+    a: Photolithography is the key that allows patterns created in tools like Magic or LibreLane to be miniaturised to the nanometre scale.
+It also allows the same design to be tiled across an entire wafer and reproduced millions of times reliably and rapidly.
 ---

 Sam Zeloof did a great talk about his home [IC](/terminology) [foundry](/terminology/foundry) at the Hackaday Supercon 2019.